-Our mission is to prevent sex slavery and sexual violence and to liberate enslaved women and girls through the direct eradication of root causes.
+Our mission is to prevent sex slavery and to liberate enslaved women and girls through the direct eradication of root causes.
 We are a thought leader and leading impact organisation working in Nigeria and with Nigerian survivors globally to build a best practices model for the developing world.
 Learn More

 By establishing best-practices in Nigeria for eradicating sex-trafficking (a global hotspot for trafficking), we create a blueprint the world can use to eradicate sex-trafficking anywhere.